Memoir of a Murderer: Plot

-Renewed with vigor, Byeong-soo calls Byeong-man and plays the recording, convincing him that Tae-joo is the killer.
-Byeong-man follows Tae-joo to a cabin in the woods.
-Tae-joo strangles him and ties up Eun-hee after she sees the body.
-As Byeong-soo drives to the cabin, he speaks to the recorder, reminding himself to save Eun-hee, and puts Tae-joo's picture inside his locket to remember his face.
-Back at the cabin, while Tae-joo is monologuing about his life, he reveals a scar that relates to his and Byeong-soo's past.
-Eun-hee sneaks out of the room prompting Tae-joo to go outside in his car and look for her.
-Arriving at the cabin Byeong-soo sees him and crashes his car into Tae-joo's car.

-After entering the cabin, Byeong-soo's condition triggers again, completely blanking out his memory.
-Tae-joo, laughing with disbelief, begins to strangle Byeong-soo.
-Eun-hee calls to her father, bringing back his memory, and he begins fighting back.
-With Eun-hee's help, he eventually overpowers and kills Tae-joo.
+Guilt-ridden, Byeong-soo prepares to kill himself.
+However, he then hears Tae-joo confessing his crimes on the recorder, which recorded their earlier confrontation when Byeong-soo dropped his bag.
+Renewed with vigor, Byeong-soo calls Byeong-man and convinces him Tae-joo is the killer.

+Byeong-man follows Tae-joo to a remote cabin.
+Tae-joo strangles Byeong-man and ties up Eun-hee after she sees the body.
+Byeong-soo confronts Tae-joo.
+After a fight during which his condition almost cost him his life, with Eun-hee's help, Byeong-soo overpowers and kills Tae-joo.
 Eun-hee, having learned from Tae-joo earlier that her mother's body was found in the bamboo grove, is terrified of her father.
-Byeong-soo admits to his crimes and assures Eun-hee that she is not a murderer's daughter, as they are not blood related.
+He assures Eun-hee that she is not a murderer's daughter, as they are not blood-related.

 Byeong-soo is subsequently incarcerated and processed into an internment facility.

-Listening to Byeong-soo's last recording, Eun-hee learns that he keeps himself alive only for her.
-Deciding to forgive him, Eun-hee visits Byeong-soo, whose memory has deteriorated to the point that he mistakes her for Maria.
-She cuts his hair and gift him a new pair of white shoes.
-Byeong-soo, realizing that Eun-hee is the only reason that makes him want to live, decides to kill himself before wanting to live more and remember what he is, a murderer.
-Before he could commit suicide, his symptoms manifest again.
+Eun-hee listens to Byeong-soo's last recording and decides to forgive him.
+She visits Byeong-soo, whose memory has deteriorated to the point that he mistakes her for Maria.
+In a brief moment of clarity, Byeong-soo decides to kill himself before wanting to live more and remember what he is—a murderer.
+Before his suicide, his symptoms manifest again.

 Byeong-soo stands outside a train tunnel.
 He holds up his daughter's locket with the photo of Tae-joo inside.
-He sees Tae-joo smirking at him and thinks to himself: "Do not trust your memory.
-Min Tae-Joo is still alive".
+He sees Tae-joo smirking at him and thinks to himself, "Don't trust your memory.
+Min Tae-joo is still alive".